ImpulseAdventure/GUIslice-Builder/README.md

 - Reduction of boiler plate code for Keypad input fields
 - Support for Flash-based Numeric/Alpha input Fields

+#### HotFix 0.14.b002
+ - Bug No. 161 Code gen for XGraph doesn't add font unless used by another element

 #### HotFix 0.14.b001
  - Bug No. 159 Code gen for fresh sketch causes crash